JobHero/hermes-messenger/README.md

 hermes.on('message', function(data) { });
 ```

-You can check if you need to reply back this message by checking if a 2nd argument is passed, the callback.
+You can check if you need to reply back to this message by checking if a 2nd argument is passed, the callback.
 ```
 hermes.on('message', function(data, callback) {
   if (callback) {